tosdr/tosdr.org/README.md

     git push 5apps master

-to deploy to http://tos-dr.info (will soon switch this to http://tosdr.org).
+to deploy to http://tosdr.org.
 If you want access to the 5apps account, ask Hugo or Michiel, they can add you.